IntersectMBO/plutus/doc/reference/glossary.rst

       the corresponding monetary policy script is satisfied.
 The amount forged can be negative, in which case the tokens will be destroyed instead of created.

+    forging context
+      A data structure containing a summary of the transaction being validated, and the current forging policy which is being run.

     Marlowe
       A domain-specific language for writing financial contract